5 Tips For Nailing Your Next Phone Interview

 - Previous employers

 You never know where the conversation may go during an interview.
 Having similar interests or backgrounds can go a long way in the interview process.

 2. Be Clear, Concise, and Courteous

 One of the biggest challenges of phone interviews is the inability to read nonverbal cues,1 which are a powerful part of how we communicate—in fact, most communication is nonverbal.2 However, by being clear and concise with your answers, you’ll be able to give your interviewer the verbal and tonal cues they need to recognize when you’re done speaking.

 Avoid long-winded answers that trail off with uncertain endings.
 Instead, be authoritative in your response by finalizing answers in a concrete way.
 One of the easiest ways to do this is to conclude your answer by repeating the initial question content.

 For example, if you were asked, “What were your sales expectations and how many units did you sell in the last year?” you could answer accordingly and conclude with “... and I sold X units in the last year.”
 This type of answer gives your interviewer the courtesy of knowing they can continue with the questioning.

 Even though you could technically have a phone interview in your pajamas, career experts recommend dressing and preparing just as you would for an in-person interview.
 If you wear clothes that make you feel confident and professional, chances are you will sound that way, too.

 We hope these tips will help you leave a fabulous impression during your next phone interview.
-What phone interview tips or tricks have worked for you in the past?
-Drop us a line on Twitter or Facebook.
+At Independence University, our career services team is ready to help you in all aspects of your job search.
+From preparing your resume to practicing interviews, our team is there to support you.
+Share your favorite phone interview tips with us on Twitter or Facebook.
 We’d love to hear from you!